 To this day—more than 14 years later—I still see web traffic from people looking for the CWU website.

-CWU was a resource for Cubase users that focused on optimizing a 90′s desktop computer for multi-track audio and midi recording.
+CWU was an online professional resource for Cubase users that serviced to mastering the optimization of a 90′s desktop computer for multi-track audio and midi recording.
 It was very popular in the mid and late 90′s, and at the time I was fairly well known for that website.

 You can still access much of the CWU site by using the WayBack Machine here.

 The forum section was one of the very first popular website forums that utilize the UBB platform.